scollier/SATraining/deployAtomicHosts.md

 atomic host status
 ```

 * Take note of the automatic storage configuration for Docker by looking at the logical volumes.
+An Atomic host comes optimized out of the box to take advantage of Device Mapper direct-lvm storage instead of straight device mapper.

 ```
 # lvs